kElnaDev/mschomepage-v3/README.md

 - The search bar concept is inspired by a suggestion from Oscar Pritchard of G24.

 ### Special Thanks
-I would like to give special thanks to OggyP, not only for graciously hosting the website for free, but also for supporting me, for helping me troubleshoot issues and for giving valuable feedback.
+I would like to give special thanks to OggyP, not only for graciously hosting the website for free, but also for helping me troubleshoot issues and for giving valuable feedback.